Pierre-BISCARAS/HangMan/README.md

 # HangMan Game

 This project is a hangman game coded in C language.
-First, we start the server, then a client connects to the server and chooses a word to make another client connected to the server guess the word.
-The game can be started
+First, we start the server, then a client connects to the server and chooses a word to make another client connected to the server guess that word.
+Several games can be run on the server simultaneously.

 ## Requirements